-Use dot notation when referencing a property within the Actor Namespace.
+Use path notation when referencing a property within the Actor Namespace.
 For instance, to reference the Actor's phone number, access

 actor.phone wherever Airscript is accepted.
 (See Airscript Quickstart for more details).
 The Actor Namespace is available at any point throughout a Journey.